Scotty (dinosaur): Size

 While the reported measurements and weight for Scotty are larger than those of Sue, some scientists posit that the two fossils are too close in size to officially declare Scotty the largest.
 Evolutionary expert John Hutchinson of the University of London's Royal Veterinary College has stated that the 5% margin separating Sue and Scotty is too close to rule out any error and that the difference most likely came down to inches and ounces, rather than the reported feet.
 The method that was used to calculate its size is not exact and remains another point of contention for the fossil's titles.
 This could have resulted in Pearson and his team overestimating Scotty's size.
 The Chicago Field Museum's resident palaeontologist and curator of dinosaurs, Pete Macovicky, has stated that he believes Scotty and Sue are "statistically indistinguishable".
 Nonetheless, Scotty has presented scientists with new possibilities for the size and age that T. rex could have grown to.

 Pathology

-Like other T. rex fossils, Scotty shows signs of trichomoniasis, a parasitic infection in the jaw that left visible holes in the bone and was unique to this specific species of dinosaur.
+Like other T. rex fossils, Scotty shows signs of trichomonas, a parasitic infection in the jaw that left visible holes in the bone and was unique to this specific species of dinosaur.
 Additionally, a broken and healed rib on its right side, broken tail vertebra, as well as a hole near the eye socket are possibly the result of another T. rex attack.
 Other abnormalities, such as impacted teeth, suggest that Scotty was not only bitten, but also bit other animals.
 Vessel-like structures found in a rib that show partial Fe-mineralisation indicate that Scotty died within months of suffering the bone fracture.